sroysf/webapp-springmvc-jpa-hibernate/README.md

 ## Purpose ##

-Provide an integrated Hello World application demonstrating JPA persistence using Hibernate and PostgreSQL, in the context of a very simple web application.
-This demo does not use any real frameworks except for JSTL for a little bit of JSP processing.

-This pattern should not be used for all but the simplest possible use cases.
-However, it's useful to have as a skeleton starting point for a java web application when you don't want to incorporate the complexities of an actual web framework.
+Provide an integrated starter project for SpringMVC + Spring ORM, backed by Hibernate and PostgreSQL.

+This project demonstrates a variety of useful functions right out of the box, and can be used as a starting point for a real web application.
+It makes extensive use of SpringMVC for the web tier.
+It also uses Spring to replace the direct access to the JPA entity manager API and instead uses Spring dependency injection patterns to access data.

 ## Technologies ##